Age and Other Applicants:

-All applicants will undergo a “Fit and Proper” test so as to show they are in good standing and repute.
-An extremely high standard of due diligence is carried out on the applicant and his dependents so as to ensure that only reputable applicants are allowed to proceed with the application of the Malta Citizenship by Investment Programme.
+All applicants will undergo a “Fit and Proper” test to show they are in good standing and repute.
+An extremely high standard of due diligence is carried out on the applicant and their dependents.
+This high standard ensures that only reputable applicants are allowed to proceed with the application to the Malta Citizenship by Investment Programme.

-All applicants who go under Malta IIP eligibility must have a clean criminal record with checks taking place with various authorities and sources.
+All applicants who apply to the Malta IIP must have a clean criminal record with checks taking place with various authorities and sources.

 Contribution to the National Development & Social Fund

-The successful applicant of Malta IIP eligibility must make a contribution of at least €650,000 to the National Development and Social Fund in order to qualify for Malta Citizenship by Investment.
-A non-refundable €5,000 is payable on filing the application for a residence permit and another non-refundable €5,000 is payable on filing the application for naturalisation as a citizen of Malta.
+The successful applicant must make a contribution of €650,000 to the National Development and Social Fund to qualify for Malta Citizenship by Investment.
+A non-refundable €5,000 is payable on applying for a residence permit, and another non-refundable €5,000 is payable on applying for naturalisation as a citizen of Malta.

 Spouses and children (under the age of 18) on the application are required to contribute a further €25,000 each.
-Unmarried children (18-25 years of age) and dependent parents of the applicant must contribute a further €50,000 each.
+Unmarried children (18-25 years of age) and dependent parents of the applicant must provide a further €50,000 each.

 Investment in Local Investments

-The applicant must commit to invest a minimum of €150,000 in local investments and these must be held for a minimum period of 5 years.
+The applicant must commit to investing a minimum of €150,000 in local investments, and you must hold these investments for a minimum period of 5 years.
 The Maltese Government can provide a list of eligible government bonds and shares listed on the Maltese Stock Exchange for applicants to review.

-All persons on the application of Malta IIP eligibility must show they are in good health and must be covered by a global health insurance policy with a minimum cover of €50,000.
+All persons on the application must show they are in good health, and all applicants need to have a global health insurance policy with a minimum cover of €50,000.

 Residence Status under the Malta Citizenship by Investment Programme

 The Malta Citizenship by Investment Programme has a residency requirement that applicants must meet.
-It states that the applicant must provide evidence of 12 months residence in Malta prior to the issue of the certificate of naturalisation, which will be established on a case by case basis.
-The main applicant must demonstrate genuine links with Malta, including periods of physical presence in Malta.
+It states that the applicant must present evidence of 12 months residence in Malta before the issuing of the certificate of naturalisation.
+This review will be established on a case by case basis.
+The primary applicant must demonstrate genuine links with Malta, including periods of physical presence in Malta.